rruy/quake-log/README.md

 ```
 $ cd spec/; rspec
 ```
-The result should simitar to example above:
+The result should simitar to example below:
 ```
 Finished in 0.00056 seconds (files took 0.03862 seconds to load)
 0 examples, 0 failures